Legal · last updated 6 May 2026

 We may update this Policy from time to time.
 Material changes will be communicated by email at least 14 days before they take effect.
 The “last updated” date at the top of this page reflects the most recent revision.

 Penshift LTD is the data controller for your personal data.
-Privacy enquiries: hello@penshift.com.
-Penshift LTD is a private limited company registered in England and Wales.
+Privacy enquiries: [email protected].
+Penshift LTD is a private limited company registered in England and Wales, company number 17189590.